 The drives attached to your Mac are split into two lists.
-Internal and External.
+Internal and External storage.

-You click on that arrow to contract or expand the number of disk icons it shows you.
+You click on that arrow to contract or expand the number of levels it shows you.
 You should see your Samsung T5 listed twice in the expanded list.

 Can’t expand or contract the list?
 There is a setting you need to change.